Avins-VR/Multimodal-Crop-Diagnosis-with-NLP-Chatbot/README.md

 # 🔄 Self-Learning Feedback Mechanism

-One of the key features of AI Crop Sense is its **self-learning feedback system**.
+One of the key features of AgriSense AI  is its **self-learning feedback system**.

 The system continuously improves using **real farm feedback**.